DanielTockan/Crypto-Tracker/README.md

 ![Tracker](./screenshots/tracker.png)

-The crypto tracker was rendered onto page using map function.
+The crypto tracker was rendered onto page using a map function.
 The data fields that I wanted to display were input and styled.

 I made use of a ternary operator to apply the class "green" when there was a positive price change over a 24h period, and the class "red" for a negative price change over the same period.